bitovi/sequelize-create-with-associations/README.md

 # Sequelize Create With Associations

-`@hatchifyjs/sequelize-create-with-associations` is a simple, handy package that extends [Sequelize's](https://sequelize.org/) create and update methods to allow smarter record generations.
+`sequelize-create-with-associations` is a simple, handy package that extends [Sequelize's](https://sequelize.org/) create and update methods to allow smarter record generations.
 It lets you automatically create, bulkCreate and update records that have relationships to each other without any extra code.

 ## Need help or have questions?